organisciak/dissertation/document/3_typology.md

 ===================================================================

-_This paper was previously presented at iConference 2015._
+\marginnote{This paper was previously presented at iConference 2015.}

-## Introduction

-Crowdsourcing is a production model where many people, often non-professionals, contribute to a common product.
+\newthought{Crowdsourcing is a production model} where many people, often non-professionals, contribute to a common product.
 The pattern is potentially very useful for information science, because the ability for large numbers of diverse people to react to and enrich information items